OrionGuy64/orionsflasharchive.github.io/README.md

 ## Copyright and license

 Copyright released under the public domain.
-Code released under the [WTFPL Licence](https://reponame/blob/master/LICENSE).
+Code released under the Unlicence.

 Enjoy 👍